Ken Thompson

 Kenneth Lane Thompson (born February 4, 1943) is an American pioneer of computer science.
 Thompson worked at Bell Labs for most of his career where he designed and implemented the original Unix operating system.
-He also invented the B programming language, the direct predecessor to the C programming language, and was one of the creators and early developers of the Plan 9 operating system.
-Since 2006, Thompson has worked at Google, where he co-developed the Go programming language.
+He also invented the B programming language, the direct predecessor to the C language, and was one of the creators and early developers of the Plan 9 operating system.
+Since 2006, Thompson has worked at Google, where he co-developed the Go language.
+A recipient of the Turing award, he is considered one of the greatest computer programmers of all time.

 Other notable contributions included his work on regular expressions and early computer text editors QED and ed, the definition of the UTF-8 encoding, and his work on computer chess that included the creation of endgame tablebases and the chess machine Belle.
 He won the Turing Award in 1983 with his long-term colleague Dennis Ritchie.

 Early life and education

 Thompson was born in New Orleans, Louisiana.
 When asked how he learned to program, Thompson stated, "I was always fascinated with logic and even in grade school I'd work on arithmetic problems in binary, stuff like that.
 Just because I was fascinated."

-Thompson received a Bachelor of Science in 1965 and a master's degree in 1966, both in electrical engineering and computer science, from the University of California, Berkeley, where his master's thesis advisor was Elwyn Berlekamp.
+Thompson received a Bachelor of Science in 1965 and a master's degree in 1966, both in electrical engineering and computer sciences, from the University of California, Berkeley, where his master's thesis advisor was Elwyn Berlekamp.